icefoxen/rfcs/rfcs/00001-distributed-identity.md

 we leave it undefined.

-As an EXAMPLE, a user `joe#QmFoo` may want to submit a new post to a web forum.
-He logs in to an identity server with a password and gets his private key.
-His "submit new post" API call gets signed with the private key and sent to `different-example.com`.
+As an EXAMPLE, a user `joe#QmFoo` may want to submit a new post to a web forum at `example.com`.
+He plugs in his security token and unlocks his private key.
+His "submit new post" API call gets signed with the private key and sent to `example.com`.
 The forum software retrieves the public key with the CID `QmFoo` from IPFS.
 It uses the public key to verify that the message indeeds come from `joe#QmFoo`, and if so, accepts it.